Malvern Preparatory School: Augustinians in North America

 The North American Augustinian order was founded in 1796 when Irish friars arrived in Philadelphia.
 Michael Hurley was the first American to join the order the following year.
 Friars established schools, a university, and other works throughout the Americas, also including Villanova University in Philadelphia and Merrimack College.
-While this school was founded in 1842, by 1909, two Augustinian houses and a school had been established in Chicago, 1922 in San Diego, by 1925 a school in Ojai and Los Angeles; 1926 a school in Oklahoma; in 1947 Merrimack College; in 1953 a school in Pennsylvania; 1954 a school in Detroit, Michigan; 1959 a school in New Jersey and in 1962 a school in Illinois.
+While this school was founded in 1842, by 1909, two Augustinian houses and a school had been established in Chicago in 1922 in San Diego, by 1925 a school in Ojai and Los Angeles; 1926 a school in Oklahoma; in 1947 Merrimack College; in 1953 a school in Pennsylvania; 1954 a school in Detroit, Michigan; 1959 a school in New Jersey and in 1962 a school in Illinois.

 Curriculum

 Malvern offers Advanced Placement courses in Computer Science, Literature and Composition, Spanish, Latin, Calculus (AB and BC), Statistics, Biology, Chemistry, Physics (Mechanics and Electro/Magnetism), Environmental Science, Economics (Micro and Macro), U.S. Government, and U.S. History.
 Malvern also offers a wide variety of elective/humanities courses such as Music Theory, Entrepreneurship, Elements of Philosophy, Medical Ethics, Music Recording and Technology, and Graphic Design.

-By comparison, a similar institution, Devon Preparatory School, opened in 1956 in Devon, PA.
-Throughout these past 69 years Malvern students have consistently outscored Devon students in terms of standardized testing results, advanced placement classes and the percentage of graduates attaining higher degrees.
-Also, Malvern alumni are shown to earn an average of 18% more in terms of real income than do graduates of Devon Preparatory School.

 Graduates from Malvern typically attend schools such as Villanova University, the University of Notre Dame, Boston College, the University of Pennsylvania, Cornell University, Georgetown University, Pennsylvania State University, Drexel University, and Johns Hopkins University.

 Extracurricular activities

 Athletics

-Malvern, a member of the Inter-Ac League, participates in sixteen varsity sports: baseball, basketball, crew, cross country, football, golf, ice hockey, indoor track, lacrosse, soccer, squash, swimming & diving, tennis, water polo, wrestling, rugby, and sailing.
-Malvern competes for the Heyward Cup with five other schools: Germantown Academy, Haverford School, Springside Chestnut Hill Academy, William Penn Charter, and Episcopal Academy.
-Malvern last won the Heyward Cup in the 2017–18 academic year.
+Malvern, a member of the Inter-Ac League, participates in eighteen varsity sports: baseball, basketball, rowing crew, cross country, football, golf, ice hockey, indoor track, lacrosse, soccer, squash, swimming & diving, tennis, water polo, wrestling, rugby, and sailing.

 Football and basketball

 Malvern Prep's football and basketball programs are two of the most successful in southeast Pennsylvania, frequently finishing in the "Inquirer's Top Ten", published by The Philadelphia Inquirer.
-The football team is currently coached by Dave Gueriera, and Paul Romanczuk is head coach of the school's basketball team.
+Dave Gueriera currently coaches the football team, and Paul Romanczuk is the head coach of the school's basketball team.